AI, Data, Privacy, and Cybersecurity — Docket Daily's four law pillars

 Those are research tools.Docket Daily is a monitoring platform.

 When you run a keyword alert on Westlaw or LexisNexis, you are still doing the work and deciding what to search, building the right query, and reading every result to separate signal from noise.
 Alerts fire on whatever their crawlers index, which is far weaker for state administrative rulemaking, governor executive orders, and proposed legislation than it is for published case law.
+The fatal flaw of keyword alerts is unknown unknowns.

 Harvey is in a different category entirely.
 Harvey answers questions you ask.
 Docket Daily surfaces what you need to know before you know you need it.
 Reactive research and proactive monitoring are fundamentally different jobs.